rrlove/git-stone-soup/_episodes/05-history.md

 > ## Understanding Workflow and History
 >
-> What is the output of cat equipment.txt at the end of this set of commands?
+> What is the output of cat utensils.txt at the end of this set of commands?
 >
 > ~~~
-> $ cd guac
+> $ cd stonesoup
-> $ nano equipment.txt #input the following text: mixing bowl
+> $ nano utensils.txt #input the following text: big kettle
-> $ git add equipment.txt
+> $ git add utensils.txt
-> $ nano equipment.txt #add the following text: spoon
+> $ nano utensils.txt #add the following text: mixing spoon
-> $ git commit -m "Compile the utensils we need"
+> $ git commit -m "We need some kitchen items"
-> $ git checkout HEAD equipment.txt
+> $ git checkout HEAD utensils.txt
-> $ cat equipment.txt #this will print the contents of equipment.txt to the screen
+> $ cat utensils.txt #this will print the contents of utensils.txt to the screen
 > ~~~
 > {: .bash}
 >
 > 1.
 >
 > ~~~
-> spoon
+> mixing spoon
 > ~~~
 > {: .output}
 >
 > 2.
 >
 > ~~~
-> mixing bowl
+> big kettle
 > ~~~
 > {: .output}
 >
 > 3.
 >
 > ~~~
-> mixing bowl
+> big kettle
-> spoon
+> mixing spoon
 > ~~~
 > {: .output}
 >
 > 4.
 >
 > ~~~
-> Error because you have changed equipment.txt without committing the changes
+> Error because you have changed utensils.txt without committing the changes
 > ~~~
 > {: .output}
 >